moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/erc20.md

 ![Confirm Approve Transaction](/images/builders/interact/ethereum-api/precompiles/erc20/erc-8.webp)

-After the transaction is confirmed, you'll notice that the balance of your account hasn't changed.
+After the transaction is confirmed, you'll notice that the balance of your account has stayed the same.
 This is because you have only approved the allowance for the given amount, and the spender hasn't spent the funds.
-In the next section, you will use the `allowance` function to verify that the spender is able to spend 1 UNIT token on your behalf.
+In the next section, you will use the `allowance` function to verify that the spender can spend 1 UNIT token on your behalf.

 ### Get Allowance of Spender {: #get-allowance-of-spender }